AyishikD/TicTacToeAI/README.md

 ## Demo

-You can play the game online by visiting the .
+You can play the game online by visiting the ticai.netlify.app .

 ## Getting Started